The Viking Allah and the submerged history of Islam in Europe

 By Khaled Diab

-A mysterious ring in a dead Viking woman's tomb shows how Northern Europeans came into contact with and Islam before even becoming Christian.
+A mysterious ring in a dead Viking woman’s tomb shows how Northern Europeans came into contact with Muslims and before even becoming Christian.

 Viking Allah